freefallcid/personal-site/cms/posts/2018-05-22-organising-large-react-redux-apps.md

 Have a look at my [Toodu Web](https://github.com/bhnywl/toodu-web) repository which uses these techniques.

-#### Want to get started with this yourself?

-I've created a fork of [create-react-app](https://github.com/facebook/create-react-app) which you can find [here](https://github.com/bhnywl/create-react-app).

-This fork will scaffold out all the boilerplate you need to get started building apps like this without any hassle.

 ## Let me know what you think

 I don't think any structure can be perfect, there are a lot of compromises that need to be made.
 If you have any improvements or if you like to do things differently let me know in the comments.